temporalio/documentation/docs/glossary.md

 #### [Nexus RPC](https://github.com/nexus-rpc/api/blob/main/SPEC.md)

-Nexus RPC is a new protocol designed with durable execution in mind.
+Nexus RPC is a protocol designed with durable execution in mind.
-It supports arbitrary-duration Operations that extend beyond a traditional RPC — a key underpinning to connect durable executions within and across Namespaces, Temporal Service, regions, and clouds.
+It supports arbitrary-duration Operations that extend beyond a traditional RPC — a key underpinning to connect durable executions within and across Namespaces, clusters, regions, and cloud boundaries.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_